 Today is the perfect day to reflect on some of your unhealthy habits and think about what changes you could make to improve your health.
 At the same time, if you know a family member or friend who has some risk factors related to heart disease, try to talk to them and get them to educate themselves on how they could improve their life.
 The World Heart Federation website has many resources to help with this.

 Some habits that you could adopt to improve your cardiovascular health are beginning a new daily form of exercise, such as going for walks or runs, anything that gets your heart rate going.
 Changing your diet into a healthier one will also help you see much improvement in your health.
-The biggest but most difficult change to make in order to prevent heart disease is ditching bad habits such as smoking and drinking alcohol.
+The biggest but most difficult change to make to prevent heart disease is ditching bad habits such as smoking and drinking alcohol.